nextflow-io/nextflow/docs/workflow.rst

     }

 .. warning::
-    A process can be invoked only once in the same workflow.
-See :ref:`module-aliases` for a workaround.
+    A process can be only be invoked once in a single workflow, unless using :ref:`module-aliases`.

 Process composition
 -------------------